pubnub/pubnub-api/javascript/README.md

 The way to do this includes a Read Receipt Design Pattern.
 You must allow the Receiver of a message to ACKNOWLEDGE that a message was successfully received.
-The Sender will continously re-send the message; with a delay between each re-send.
+The Sender will continuously re-send the message; with a delay between each re-send.
 This continues until an ACKNOWLEDGEMENT is received from the receiver.